impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-2-content.md

 #!/usr/bin/env bash
 ```

 This is the shebang, which we're already familiar with from Part 1.
-This tells us that UNIX will use `bash` to process the script.
+This tells us that UNIX will use Bash to process the script.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>